thomasgladwin/webapps/README.md

   SemSim: Calculates the semantic similarity between target words and positive versus negative attribute word-lists.

   EmoCont: Calculates the emotional context of text.
-Output includes the primary emotions per paragraph that can be fed into SemSim for further analysis.
+Output includes the primary emotions per paragraph, which can be fed into SemSim for further analysis.